Lillian1070/showcase_python_dataCleaning_1/README.md

 - Removing duplicate entries to ensure data integrity
 - Handling outlier and missing values through imputation or removal
 - Standardizing data formats for consistency across the dataset
+- Transforming features to ensure the data is clean, suitable, and well-prepared for analysis or modeling (optional)

 These steps prepare the data for more accurate analysis and modeling.